yellows8/3ds_homemenuhax/README.md

 * "GAMECARD_PADCHECK=val" Similar to USE_PADCHECK except for BOOTGAMECARD: the BOOTGAMECARD ROP only gets executed when the specified HID PAD state matches the current one.
 After writing to framebufs the ROP will delay 3 seconds, then run this PADCHECK ROP.
 * "EXITMENU=1" Terminate homemenu X seconds(see source) after getting code exec under the launched process.
 * "ENABLE_LOADROPBIN=1" Load a homemenu ropbin then stack-pivot to it, see the Makefile HEAPBUF_ROPBIN_* values for the load-address.
 When LOADSDPAYLOAD isn't used, the binary is the one specified by CODEBINPAYLOAD, otherwise it's loaded from "sd:/menuhax_ropbinpayload.bin".
 The binary size should be <=0x10000-bytes.
+* "MENUROP_PATH={path}" Use the specified path for the "menurop" directory, instead of the default one which requires running generate_menurop_addrs.sh.
+To use the prebuilt menurop headers included with this repo, the following can be used: "MENUROP_PATH=menurop_prebuilt".

 # Usage
 Just boot the system, the haxx will automatically trigger when Home Menu loads the theme-data from the cache in SD extdata.
 The ROP right after the ROP for USE_PADCHECK, if that's even enabled, will overwrite the main-screen framebuffers with data from elsewhere, resulting in junk being displayed.